In production. Completion December 2024. 90 Min/3×30 Min

 Co-Producer: Kurt Otterbacher

-Executive Producer BSX: Hansjürgen Schmölzer
+Producer BSX: Hansjürgen Schmölzer

 The Arctic has always had a magical attraction.
 It was considered invincible for thousands of years.
 The eternal ice claimed countless victims – people who ventured to the North Pole, explored it, often died tragically and became heroes.
 We’re talking about men.
 But women also played a large part in the success of the voyages of discovery.
 They led and funded polar expeditions and saved crews’ lives.
 Today they are largely forgotten.
 The film ICEWOMEN wants to change that.